ianclawson/Delta-iPac-Edition/README.md

 Check the Releases tab for the IPA: https://github.com/ianclawson/Delta-iPac-Edition/releases/tag/1.0.0

+You'll need to sideload using AltStore: https://altstore.io Or, sideload using whichever method is your preference.

+The source code isn't hosted here, so if you wish to build from source, pull the PRs listed below into a cloned version Delta.
+I can't go over how to to do that here.
+Best of luck!

 ## -- Supported Systems:
 - Nintendo Entertainment System (NES)
 - Super Nintendo Entertainment System (SNES)